wrench-project/wrench/doc/simulation_101.md

 A simulator is a software artifact that mimics the behavior of some system of interest.
-In the context of the WRENCH project, the systems of interests are parallel and distributed platforms on which run various software runtime systems by which some application workload is to be executed.
+In the context of the WRENCH project, the systems of interest are parallel and distributed platforms on which various software runtime systems are deployed by which some application workload is to be executed.
 For instance, the platform could be a homogeneous cluster with some network attached storage, the software runtime systems could be a batch scheduler and a file server that controls access to the network attached storage, and the application workload could be a scientific workflow.
-The system could be much more complex, with different kinds of compute and storage services running on hardware resources connected over a wide-area network, including virtual machine instances provided by cloud infrastructures.
-Regardless, the underlying concepts are the same, and are outlined hereafter.
+The system could be much more complex, with different kinds of runtime systems running on hardware or virtualized resources connected over a wide-area network.

 # Simulated Platform    {#simulated-platform}